 Old Order Mennonites also have specific last names common to them, such as Martin, Nolt, or Zimmerman.

-In recent years there has been a growing trend towards more non-traditional names among some Amish.
+When it comes to Amish baby names, in recent years there has been a growing trend towards more non-traditional names among some Amish.
 Certain groups, such as New Order Amish, may be more likely to give their children less traditional first names.

 Since many Amish end up with identical first and last names, Amish need ways of telling one another apart.
 Often an individual may have a nickname, developing from a specific incident, or a nickname that identifies a family line.
-“Boys” and “Beanie” are two examples of nicknames for individual men, “Bottle” and “Nip” are others denoting family lines.
+“Boys” and “Beanie” are two examples of Amish nicknames for individual men, “Bottle” and “Nip” are others denoting family lines.

 A person’s job may identify him, as in the example of “Silo Mervin” or “Printer Mo”.
 Amish often identify one another by referring to the parent, as in “Eli’s Barbara”.